arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lora-message/lora-message.md

   - web-editor
 ---

-In this tutorial, we will use two MKR WAN 1310's to set up a simple message service over the LoRa® network.
+In this tutorial, we will use two MKR WAN 1310's to set up a simple message service over a LoRa®-based communication channel.
 This communication will be achieved through the Serial Monitor, where you can send and receive messages directly.

 We will use the **LoRa** library to for the communication, and we will not use any external services.
 Additionally, we will also create specific addresses for each board.
 This will help ensure that the messages that we send and receive are only displayed on the corresponding devices.